mathigon/textbooks/content/shapes/content.md

 ---

 Let’s end this chapter by coming back to our work with the football field.
-You guessed the area of the field to be  ____ [[square meters | meters]].
+You guessed the area of the field to be TODO [[square meters | meters]].
 Below is the image of the field as well as a picture of your estimation:

     // [TODO]: DIAGRAM-02: Field rectangle comparison (page 17)